 Day 3 - Boxing and punch speed/endurance

 Day 4 - Taekwondo, hip mobility and flexibility

 Day 6 - MMA and full body conditioning

 Step by Step UFC workout program

-It’s important to really push yourself hard to get the maximum benefit from these MAM workout drills.
+It’s important to really push yourself hard to get the maximum benefit from these MMA workout drills.

 10 reps of alternating dumbbell press